 Air con is one of the best ways to improve indoor air quality.
 It works by removing pollutants and moisture from the air, limiting the amount you breathe in as well as the general dampness of your home and improving ventilation.

 AC systems create constant air-flow around the home, which also improves air quality.

 In order to keep your AC system working at its best, it is important to regularly clean and change filters.
 It is also important that you clean the ductwork, so that mould and other pollutants do not accumulate.

 Contact HunterCON today!

 If you are curious about how an air conditioner or appliance will help improve the air quality in your home, get in touch with HunterCON today.

-HunterCON is a fully licensed electrical and air conditioning specialists located in Sydney, servicing the greater metropolitan area, including the Eastern Suburbs, Lower North Shore and South West.
+HunterCON is a fully licensed electrical and air con specialists located in Sydney, servicing the greater metropolitan area, including the Eastern Suburbs, Lower North Shore and South West.

 With over nine years of experience, we pride ourselves on providing air-con and electrical services of the highest quality.